ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 ## Bash commands

 ### systemctl bluetooth.service
-- systemctl start bluetooth.service
+- `systemctl start bluetooth.service`
-- systemctl restart bluetooth.service
+- `systemctl restart bluetooth.service`
-- systemctl enable bluetooth.service
+- `systemctl enable bluetooth.service`

 They control the low-level bluetoothd demon, to start, enable and reset it.
 The effects of these commands may be checked via GUI as well as with the command `service bluetooth status` possibly with option `-l`.

 Its error codes are mostly confusing and unfathomable to understand, although if you put some effort in it you could obtain some good achievements.

-- If talks about something being blocked, check with `rfkill -l` to see if Bluetooth appears to be soft or hard block.
+- If talks about something being blocked, check with `rfkill list` to see if Bluetooth appears to be soft or hard block.
 In case, you may as well unblock it with `rfkill`.
 - It could say that bluetooth is up and running, while actually it isn't.
 In this case, check for `time out` error codes.
 This will be the confirmation that bluetooth is not working properly - the demon has been started but failed to activate.
 	- Confirmation can be attained via `hcitool dev` and `hciconfig -a`, which may show either no MAC address, or a completely zeroed address, or an ordinary address - in this case `hciconfig` will say that the device is down.